-To mitigate the effects of COVID-19, the County will partner with the National Government and private sector to enhance ECDE and vocational training through infrastructural development and equipment of all ECDE, primary, secondary and vocational training centres, and university branches in the County with adequate WASH and adequate learning spaces upon reopening.
-Upon reopening of schools, some of the strategies that need to be implemented include provision of WASH, PPEs, feeding programme in ECDE sections, ECDE capitation grants, capacity building of ECDE teachers and staff and parents on effects of COVID-19 awareness, and establishment of ECDE teacher's college.
+To mitigate the effects of COVID-19, the County will to partner with the National Government and private sector to enhance ECDE and vocation training through infrastructural development and equipment of all ECDE, primary, secondary and vocational training centres, and university branches in the County with adequate WASH and adequate learning spaces upon reopening.
+Some of the strategies once schools reopen include provision of WASH, PPEs, feeding programme in ECDE sections, ECDE capitation grants, capacity building of ECDE teachers and staff and parents on effects of COVID-19 awareness, and establishment of ECDE teacher's college.
 For primary and secondary education, the County needs to increase primary and secondary enrolment rates.